anushkapubudu/eShift/README.md

 ## Database Setup

 The application is configured to connect to a local SQL Server database named `eShiftDB` using integrated security.
+You can set up the database in one of two ways:

+**Option 1: Restore from Backup**

+1.  **Locate the Backup File:**
+    - A database backup file named `eShiftDB.bak` is located in the `Database/` folder of this project.

+2.  **Restore the Database:**
+    - Open SQL Server Management Studio (SSMS).
+    - Right-click on the "Databases" node and select "Restore Database...".
+    - Select "Device" and click the "..." button to locate and add the `eShiftDB.bak` file.
+    - Click "OK" to restore the database.
+This will create the `eShiftDB` database with all the necessary tables and data.

+**Option 2: Manual Setup**

 1.  **Create the Database:**
     - Open SQL Server Management Studio (SSMS) or use the `sqlcmd` utility.